awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ## Preparing for Interruptions<a name="using-spot-instances-managing-interruptions"></a>

 Here are some best practices to follow when you use Spot Instances:
 + Use the default maximum price, which is the On\-Demand price\.
 + Ensure that your instance is ready to go as soon as the request is fulfilled by using an Amazon Machine Image \(AMI\) that contains the required software configuration\.
 You can also use user data to run commands at start\-up\.
 + Store important data regularly in a place that won't be affected when the Spot Instance terminates\.
 For example, you can use Amazon S3, Amazon EBS, or DynamoDB\.
 + Divide the work into small tasks \(using a Grid, Hadoop, or queue\-based architecture\) or use checkpoints so that you can save your work frequently\.
 + Use Spot Instance interruption notices to monitor the status of your Spot Instances\.
 + While we make every effort to provide this warning as soon as possible, it is possible that your Spot Instance will be terminated before the warning can be made available\.
 Test your application to ensure that it handles an unexpected instance termination gracefully, even if you are testing for interruption notices\.
 You can do so by running the application using an On\-Demand Instance and then terminating the On\-Demand Instance yourself\.

 ## Preparing for Instance Hibernation<a name="prepare-for-instance-hibernation"></a>

 You must install a hibernation agent on your instance, unless you used an AMI that already includes the agent\.
 You must run the agent on instance startup, whether the agent was included in your AMI or you installed it yourself\.
-We suggest starting the agent using user data\.

 The following procedures help you prepare a Linux instance\.
 For directions to prepare a Windows instance, see [Preparing for Instance Hibernation](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/spot-interruptions.html#prepare-for-instance-hibernation) in the *Amazon EC2 User Guide for Windows Instances*\.